ASainio/White-Dwarf-Lightcurves/README.md

 ### Periodogram Settings
 - **Period Adjustments**:
-  - If the period is close to the WISE interval (~0.066 days) or its fractions, the period is recalculated to avoid aliasing.
+  - If the periods close to the WISE interval (~0.066 days) or its fractions were recalculated to avoid aliasing.
 However aliasing might still occure in some cases.
   - Aliasing fractions are indicated with gray triangles in the **Best Period** figure.
 - **Period Range**:
   - Minimum period: 0.5 hours